Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: The topological 1D -wave superconductors

 in which

 Notice that up to the following gauge transformation

 which is equivalent to $a_{k_x}\rightarrow e^{i\pi/4}a_{k_x}$, $a_{k_x}^\prime\rightarrow e^{i\pi/4}a_{k_x}^\prime$, both $\hat{H}_{p,+}$ and $\hat{H}_{p,-}$ can be transformed to a spinless Kitaev superconducting chain in momentum space, with opposite sign of the pairing.
-Therefore, the spin-$1/2$ $p$-wave superconductor is equivalent to two copies of Kitaev superconducting chains.
+Therefore, the spin-$\frac12$ $p$-wave superconductor is equivalent to two copies of Kitaev superconducting chains.
 We note that although $H_p\left(k_x\right)$ in Eq. (\ref{BdG}) can be decomposed into a direct sum of two $2\times 2$ matrices as well, the corresponding decomposition of $\hat{H}_{p}$ does not consist of two Kitaev superconducting chains, since $c^\dagger_{j,\uparrow},c_{j,\downarrow}$ (similarly $c^\dagger_{j,\downarrow},c_{j,\uparrow}$) do not form a set of creation and annihilation operators for a single species of spinless fermion.

-The two decoupled Kitaev superconducting chains in Eq.~\ref{decompose} are both topologically nontrivial, albeit with opposite winding number $+1$ and $-1$.
-Thus, they lie in the same topological phases as those having special sets of parameters $(\mu=0,t>0,\Delta=t)$ and $(\mu=0,t>0,\Delta=-t)$, respectively.
-Since we are primarily interested in the global topological properties of the system, $\hat{H}_{p,+}$ (and $\hat{H}_{p,-}$) can be deformed into Kitaev superconducting chain with parameters $\mu=0,t>0,\Delta=t$ (and $\mu=0,t>0,\Delta=-t$) without affecting topological properties.
-The schematic of the Hamiltonian $\hat H_p$ under OBC is shown in Fig. \ref{fig:chain3}.
-The 1D $p$-wave pairing superconduting model can therefore be decomposed into two decoupled Kitaev chains.
+Notice that $\hat{H}_{p,+}$ and $\hat{H}_{p,-}$ in Eq. (\ref{decompose}) differ in the sign of the off-diagonal pairing term $\pm\Delta_{k_x}$.
+Hence, $\hat{H}_{p,+}$ ($\hat{H}_{p,-}$) describes a continuum model with $\Delta>0$ ($\Delta<0$).
+The two decoupled Kitaev superconducting chains in Eq.~\ref{decompose} are both topologically nontrivial, albeit with opposite winding number $+1$ and $-1$, and they lie in the same topological phases as those having special sets of parameters $(\mu=0,t>0,\Delta=t)$ and $(\mu=0,t>0,\Delta=-t)$, respectively.
+The topological properties of the Kitaev model, including the winding number and the phase diagram, are detailed in Appendix \ref{sec:0. topo_properties}.
+Since we are primarily interested in the global topological properties of the system, $\hat{H}_{p,+}$ (and $\hat{H}_{p,-}$) can be deformed into Kitaev superconducting chain with parameters $(\mu=0,t>0,\Delta=t)$ [and $(\mu=0,t>0,\Delta=-t)$] without affecting topological properties.
+A schematic plot of the Hamiltonian $\hat H_p$ under OBC is shown in Fig. \ref{fig:chain3}.
 In what follows in this work, we will make the simplification that the deformed Hamiltonian is considered.